What is the Loan Amortization Schedule?

 Step 1 – Put the inputs in this standard format given below

 The first step to creating loan amortization in excel is to input the data in a standard format.

-Step 2 – Find the Monthly Payment or the EMI (Equal Monthly instalments)
+Step 2 – Find the Monthly Payment or the EMI (Equal Monthly installments)

-We use the PMT function given in Excel to easily calculate the monthly instalments here.
+We use the PMT function given in Excel to easily calculate the monthly installments here.

 - rate = interest rate (in this example, it is monthly interest rate of 1%)

 - nper = period (in our example, this is 60)